eformsignen/developers/help/eformsign_embedding_en.rst

 ======================================

-By embedding eformsign features, customers can use eformsign's electronic document features within their service/website without actually visiting the eformsign service.
+With embedding, customers can use eformsign's electronic document features within their service/website without actually visiting the eformsign service.

-For example, it's similar to the way of embedding a YouTube video in a blog post so that it can be played on the blog post itself.
+For example, it is similar to the way of embedding a YouTube video in a blog post so that it can be played on the blog post itself.

 -------------------
 Getting started